 Jingling for a good cause!
 ISE students participate in the Jingle Bell Run, which supports the Arthritis Foundation and those living with arthritis in their host community.

 We believe that volunteers create better environments for others.
 They create healthier communities, promote friendship and cooperation, and brighten lives.
-Our program is made possible due to the volunteer spirit of the families who host an exchange student, so encouraging that same sense of giving in the students we sponsor just makes sense.
+Our program is made possible due to the volunteer spirit of the families who host an exchange student, so encouraging that same sense of giving in the exchange students we sponsor just makes sense.

 ISE exchange students cooking for a cause at Ronald McDonald House in Richmond, Virginia